Skip to content

 Are CBD and CBG banned too?

 This page is general information, not legal advice.
 Hemp and cannabinoid laws are changing quickly; confirm the current rules for your state before you buy or sell.
-Sources: Public Law 119-37 Section 781; the White House request to Congress (June 24, 2026); Representative Barr's Lawful Hemp Protection Act; reporting from Cannabis Business Times, Marijuana Moment, and NACS.
-Last updated June 27, 2026.
+Sources: Public Law 119-37 Section 781; the Senate roll call votes of August 7 and 8, 2026 (U.S. Senate Press Gallery daily record); the Senate-passed continuing appropriations text released August 2, 2026; the White House request to Congress (June 24, 2026); the Barr-Craig Lawful Hemp Protection Act (introduced July 22, 2026); reporting from Cannabis Business Times, Marijuana Moment, Foley Hoag, and NACS.
+Last updated August 17, 2026.